Where has this tool been all my homesteading life?

 Just a couple of months ago I was searching the internet, and just happened to come upon a product called The Soil Blocker.
 It was the first I’d ever heard of it, and I was intrigued.
 The more I read what others were saying about it, the more I knew I must give it a try.

-Jason over at PottingBlocks.com was generous enough to send me a Soil Block Maker Tool Kit to test out and share with you.
-I’ve been using them for a little over three weeks now, and I can’t imagine ever going back to starting seeds in cups or flats again.
+I’ve been using one of these for a little over three weeks now, and I can’t imagine ever going back to starting seeds in cups or flats again.

 What Is A Soil Blocker?

 Basically, a Soil Blocker creates cubes of compacted soil to start seeds in.
 With the Soil Blocker, you’ll never need another container to start seeds in again.
 So long billions of yogurt cups cluttering up my greenhouse!

 - 1 – Micro block maker.
 It makes 20- 3/4″ cubes.
 (Good for starting small/medium sized seeds.)